jvirtanen/fields/README.md

 escape character is interpreted literally.
 The quote character or escape character may be any ASCII character except the field delimiter, CR or LF.

-Given the field delimiter is set to `,` and the quote character to `"`, Sheets reads data that is in compliance with [RFC 4180][].
-Given the field delimiter is set to HT and quoting and escaping are disabled, Sheets reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.
+Given the field delimiter is set to `,` and the quote character to `"` (built-in configuration `sheets_csv`), Sheets reads data that is in compliance with [RFC 4180][].
+Given the field delimiter is set to HT and quoting and escaping are disabled (built-in configuration `sheets_tsv`), Sheets reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.

 See `include/sheets.h` for reference documentation.